ovh/docs/pages/cloud/nutanix/30-cluster-information/guide.en-gb.md

 ---
-title: Retrieve your Nutanix installation status information
+title: Retrieving your Nutanix installation status information
 slug: nutanix-cluster-information
 excerpt: Find out how to retrieve essential information on the status of your Nutanix cluster
 section: Troubleshooting